Table of Contents

 In Ayurveda, Vidari is described as Balya (Strengthening), Brmhaniya (Weight-increasing), Stanyavardhana (Increases breast milk) Shukrala (Increases sperm count) and Rasayana (Rejuvenator).

-Mulethi: Liquorice Root (Glycyrrhiza glabra) is extensively used in Ayurveda.
-It relieves coughs, sore throats, respiratory problems, abdominal pain and hyperacidity.
+Mulethi: Licorice Root (Glycyrrhiza glabra) is extensively used in Ayurveda.
+It relieves coughs, sore throats, respiratory problems, abdominal pain, and hyperacidity.
 It is used to prepare cough remedies, skin preparations, and in combination with other plants for the treatment of ulcer.
-It should not be used in high blood pressure, fluid retention, diabetes and certain other conditions.
+It should not be used in high blood pressure, fluid retention, diabetes, and certain other conditions.

 Ayurvedic Action of Galact Granules

 Stanya janana: These herbs can increase lactation; e.g. fennel (Foeniculum vulgare) and shatavari (Asparagus racemosus).

 Brmhaniya: These are nourishing herbs that are full of the water element.

 Biomedical Action Galact Granules

 - Anti-inflammatory: Reducing inflammation by acting on body mechanisms.